 A data breach at a major retail store can cost millions of dollars and cause lasting damage to a company’s reputation and a consumer’s credit.
 The law firm of Shepherd, Finkelman, Miller & Shah, LLP (SFMS) represents businesses (including banks, insurers and other financial institutions) and consumers who have been harmed by data breaches.

-With offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin, as well as an extensive international network ( www.iaginternational.org), our attorneys handle data breach litigation across the United States and around the globe.
-For a discussion of your legal options after a data breach, contact Natalie Finkelman Bennett ( email@example.com) or SFMS Managing Partner, Nathan Zipperian ( firstname.lastname@example.org), to arrange a consultation with one of our lawyers.
-Our attorneys travel throughout the United States and beyond to address our clients' needs in this emerging area.
+With offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania, as well as an extensive international network (www.iaginternational.org), our attorneys handle data breach litigation across the United States and around the globe.
+For a discussion of your legal options after a data breach, contact Natalie Finkelman Bennett (email@example.com) or SFMS Managing Partner, Nathan Zipperian (firstname.lastname@example.org), to arrange a consultation with one of our lawyers.
+Our attorneys travel throughout the United States and beyond to address our clients’ needs in this emerging area.

 Representing Banks, Insurers And Other Businesses

 Banks and insurers are often hurt the most when credit card data is stolen from a retail store.
 Banks incur costs, both from fraudulent charges and from the expenses of issuing new credit cards.
 Likewise, insurers often suffer significant losses as a result of such conduct.
 SFMS has recovered millions of dollars from retail stores that failed to protect credit card data.

 Our lawyers also represent businesses that have suffered economic harm due to data breaches.